Emjayosee/5_Day_Planner/README.md

     In approaching this project, I fell behind and had to go back about a month to pick it up again, with so many advances, I spent several hours trying to achieve the objectives.
-This is what I have so far, it meets a number of the requirements, and by accident includes privacy blocker so that the user clicks te window to see events.
+This is what I have so far, it meets a number of the requirements, and by accident includes what I will call a "privacy shield" so that the user clicks te window to see events.

     I followed the following plan design:

-        Code Quiz

             Goal: